PrathameshDhande22/Java-Tutorial/content/Strategy Pattern.md

     Duck <|-- MallardDuck
     Duck <|-- RubberDuck
 ```

 > [!Question] What is Wrong With These Approach ?
-> You have just implement the Base class as Duck in which the methods are also implemented.
-For Example the Base Class of the Duck has the implementation of the Fly Ducks.
-Then for RubberDuck Class, Duck cannot quack nor fly.
-To modify these behavior you need to rewrite the code again for the method fly and quack which is not feasible when it comes to dozens of duck.
-You need some approach to tackle these type of solution.
-Solution is **Strategy Pattern**.
+> You have implemented a base class called `Duck`, where methods like `fly` and `quack` are already defined.
+For example, the base class `Duck` has a default implementation of flying.
+However, in the case of a `RubberDuck` class, the duck cannot quack or fly.
+To modify this behavior, you would need to rewrite the `fly` and `quack` methods, which becomes inefficient when dealing with dozens of duck types.
+To address this issue, you can use the **Strategy Pattern**.

 Let's see the Implementation via Strategy Pattern:
 ```mermaid